aymanrasheed7/NetOpt/README.md

 Execution time (s): 8.269306404
 </pre>
 ## About GPU
+Performance on GPU was worse than that on CPU.
+To run on GPU proper drivers are needed.

 Tested using OpenCL 3.0 CUDA driver on NVIDIA GeForce RTX 3050 Ti Laptop GPU in Windows.

 Did not work when using OpenCL 3.0 NEO driver on Intel(R) Iris(R) Xe Graphics in Windows.